What can forensic accounting discover?

 The litigation part of forensic accounting involves work within, and to support, court proceedings.
 A forensic accountant will prepare documents and reports to be used as evidence; review and refute evidence from the opposing client; act as a specialist witness during the trial and assist with settlement negotiations.

-What does a forensic accountant look for?
+What can a forensic accountant find?

-- Discrepancies in financial records or statements, such as missing sums of money.
+- Discrepancies in financial records or statements.

 - Activity by an individual that breaks a law or goes against standard business practices in the industry.